yoandresaav/blog/content/posts/first-post.md

 Hugo is developed using [**GO**](https://go.dev/) and inherit his speeds.

 I choose Hugo because it is a fast and simple to use.
-Use markdown for create content.
+It use markdown for create content.